BrixtinW/CS-312-Projects/Project5/Project5.md

 ### BSSF Initialization

 **Time Complexity** = O(((n-1)n)/2) - I initialize the BSSF to infinity and only change it once I reach the first leaf node.
-However, if you consider initialization as when I find the first bssf other than infinity, it would be a depth first search passing through all the levels in the tree.
+However, if you consider initialization as when I find the first bssf other than infinity, it would be found by generating all the child nodes for only one of the possible branches.
 See Space Complexity.

-**Space Complexity** = O(((n-1)n)/2) - Worse case scenario would be you have to fill all the branches in a depth first search.
-This would result in n-1 + n-1 + n-3 ... + 1 which simplifies down to ((n-1)n)/2
+**Space Complexity** = O(((n-1)n)/2) - Worse case scenario would be you have to fill all the child nodes for only one of the branches at each iteration.
+This would result in n-1 + n-2 + n-3+ n-4 ... + 1 which simplifies down to ((n-1)n)/2

 ### Expand Function